-Effect where different parties to bill are same person
+Effect where different parties to bill are the same person

-- 5. (1) A bill may be drawn payable to, or to the order of the drawer; or it may be drawn payable to, or to the order of, the drawee. - (2) Where in a bill drawer and drawee are the same person, or where the drawee is a fictitious person or a person not having capacity to contract, the holder may treat the instrument, at his option, either as a bill of exchange or as a promissory note.
+- (2) Where in a bill drawer and drawee are the same person, or where the drawee is a fictitious person or a person not having capacity to contract, the holder may treat the instrument, at his option, either as a bill of exchange or as a promissory note. - 6.
+(1) The drawee must be named or otherwise indicated in a bill with reasonable certainty.